sikhanh2003/FCAJ-Workshop/content/1-Worklog/1.9-Week9/_index.md

 * Explored GitLab CI/CD pipelines and their integration with AWS Amplify.

-* Learned about Monorepo architecture.

-* Explored local development tools for AWS serverless services: AWS SAM, Serverless Framework, and LocalStack.
+* Explored local development tools for AWS serverless

-* Selected and decided on Serverless Framework for Project 1 local demos.

-* Enhanced skills in repository management, CI/CD automation, and serverless development workflows.